philips-labs/terraform-aws-github-runner/README.md

 ### Idle runners

 The module will scale down to zero runners by default.
 By specifying a `idle_config` config, idle runners can be kept active.
 The scale down lambda checks if any of the cron expressions matches the current time with a margin of 5 seconds.
 When there is a match, the number of runners specified in the idle config will be kept active.
 In case multiple cron expressions matches, only the first one is taken into account.
-Below is an idle configuration for keeping runners active from 9 to 5 on working days.
+Below is an idle configuration for keeping runners active from 9:00am to 5:59pm on working days.
+The [cron expression generator by Cronhub](https://crontab.cronhub.io/) is a great resource to set up your idle config.

 ```hcl
 idle_config = [{